 After the blue-feathered bird series, I shifted gears as the next art challenge was black and white, or greyscale in photo editing terms.
 No other hues, not even hints of actual color other than black, white, and the neutral greys in between.
 I did not start out with a particular theme-within-a-theme, but I did end up staying in one major category and did all seven challenge pieces with white colored pencil on black paper.

-I started out with this lovely reference photo of a white magnolia bloom in mostly shadow, with just the furthest forward petals hit by sunlight.
+I started out with a lovely reference photo of a white magnolia bloom in mostly shadow, with just the furthest forward petals hit by sunlight.
 While I’ve wanted to draw this image for a while, I knew I didn’t want to do it in the traditional black on white paper.
 Since I had been experimenting with colored pencil on black paper, and laying down a white layer first (see A Single Candle and Christmas Candle) I knew as soon as the theme was announced that this would be my first work.